lhs-open/lhs-guide/docs/index.md

 >   Continual mining of data from our electronic health record is generating real-world evidence that informs local healthcare practices and influences national policies.

->   An emphasis of the highly reliable, learning health system is to engage the capability for innovations from our clinical research community and link these efforts to the reliability focus of our operational implementation teams.

->   Through the changes we describe, we aim to create a paradigm shift with an intentional organizational structure and processes that align quality improvement and clinical research innovations with our operational priorities, and to integrate their initiation and monitoring into standard clinical work.

 <br>

-[more to come …]
+[looking for more examples …]

+## New strategy for building ML-LHS

+Because of the challenges, the LHS community needs to find new ways to facilitate research and implementation of ML-LHS.
+The LHS simulation study described above is an attempt to see how synthetic data could help hospitals and other types of health organizations to initiate ML-LHS experiments easier.

+For example, learned from our simulation of lung cancer risk prediction ML-LHS, our collaboration team at the Guilin Medical University Affiliated Hospital has used the simulation process to train researchers and students and then developed a ML pipeline with real EHR data to build ML models for risk prediction of several diseases.
+This team is in the process of creating clinical research networks for the implementation of ML-enabled LHS for disease early detection.

+From the initial effect of synthetic data simulation on hospital’s initiation of ML-LHS research projects, I propose a new EMR ML strategy called "synthetic+real" strategy that may accelerate healthcare AI research.
+It breaks down the difficult task of building ML-LHS into two stages:

+1. In the first stage, simulate the ML core of ML-LHS using synthetic data, including data pipeline, ML algorithms, and team training.
+If this process works smoothly, it will give the clinical team more confidence in pursuing ML-LHS.

+2. In the second stage, apply the process to real EHR data for data collection, model development, and clinical validation.
+Implement any other processes needed to run the learning cycles embedded in the routine clinical workflow.

+## Call for ML-LHS examples

+The LHS field needs successful examples of ML-enabled LHS to demonstrate that ML-LHS can produce real benefits and values for patients and hospitals.
+If you have a project developing ml-enabled LHS, you may contact me at the [LHS Tech Forum Initiative](https://www.learninghealth.org/2020-lhs-technology-forum) of the Learning Health Community.
+We at the initiative are also reaching out to the global LHS community to collect examples of LHS projects, understand the challenges facing LHS research and implementation, and try to bring together innovators from industries and academics for conversations or collaborations.
+The initiative webpage will showcase some publications from successful LHS projects.
+This guide will also share example ML-LHS projects with information helpful to the global LHS community.

+In the following sections, you will find more detailed information on health data, synthetic patients, and data-driven machine learning, which are the key components of the learning cycles in ML-LHS.

 <br>

 # 7. Health Data

 ## NAM reports
-NAM 2010 report “Clinical Data as the Basic Staple of Health Learning: Creating and Protecting a Public Good: Workshop Summary” reviews the integration and use of electronic health records for knowledge development.
+NAM 2010 report, “Clinical Data as the Basic Staple of Health Learning: Creating and Protecting a Public Good: Workshop Summary,” reviews the integration and use of electronic health records for knowledge development.
 It discusses efforts to investigate cutting-edge data-mining techniques for generating evidence on care practices and research.

-Examples of past projects presented in the report:
+Example project presented in the report:

--	Nationwide Health Information Network (NHIN): Aggregated clinical data from multiple organizations.
 -	[Cancer Biomedical Informatics Grid (caBIG)](https://biospecimens.cancer.gov/caBigTools.asp): It connected member systems of biomedical research and clinical trials, and provided shared data to the cancer research community.

-NAM 2013 report “Digital Data Improvement Priorities for Continuous Learning in Health and Health Care: Workshop Summary” explores the data quality issues and strategies central to the increasing capture and use of digital health data for knowledge development.
+NAM 2013 report, “Digital Data Improvement Priorities for Continuous Learning in Health and Health Care: Workshop Summary,” explores the data quality issues and strategies central to the increasing capture and use of digital health data for knowledge development.

 The increased collection and sharing of health data is quickly moving health care into the era of “big data.”
 Digital health data are produced in a variety of different environments: